The Mind Science Foundation

 Mr. Arastu was raised in San Antonio and went to college in California where he competed as an NCAA gymnast.In Philadelphia he continued research and began graduate studies before realizing he needed a break from academia and moved to a small mountain village in Japan for what he likes to call his "time at Walden Pond."
 After a year and a half of contemplation, deep sea fishing, hiking, skiing and teaching he began working in development - traveling the world by ship under the auspices of the United Nations Economic & Social Council.
 In 2008 he returned to San Antonio to assist with the expansion of the family businesses - Alamo Gymnastics Center and Live Oak Allergy & Asthma Clinic.
 He aspires to become a photographer, but presently spends every spare moment teaching yoga and working to merge the arts and sciences!
 He also serves on the Board of Directors for Musical Bridges Around the World.

 Daughter of MSF founder, Tom Slick, she has a deep understanding of our organization's history and original donor intent.
 Ms. Beem has said that, "My father started the Mind Science Foundation and I have been a party to its developments over the years.
 It was very important to him and the last project before his untimely death."
-She has 2 married children, Brian and Lauren Beem, with baby Anna, living in Brisbane, Australia; and Juliana and Jamie Eastham, living in Atlanta with Avery and a baby brother due in September 2012.
+She enjoys time with her family that includes 2 children and 5 grandchildren.

 Dr. Robert Elde is an internationally recognized expert on the sensory neurons that transduce painful stimuli.
 He retired in July 2014 from being the Dean of the University of Minnesota’s College of Biological Sciences and also the J. B. Johnston Land Grant Professor of Neuroscience.
 Together with his wife, Dr. Bonnie Baskin, they founded the Hill Country Science Mill in Johnson City and he now serves as the Science Director and Vice Chair of their Board.
 During his tenure as dean, the UMN undergraduate programs in biology rose to become among the best in the nation.
 His numerous leadership roles in the scientific community include serving as founding chair of UMN’s Initiative for Renewable Energy and the Environment; founding University Enterprise Laboratories, a non-profit bioscience incubator; and serving as the Treasurer and Vice Chairman of the Board of Trustees of the Science Museum of Minnesota.
 He has served on the board and scientific advisory boards of several biotechnology startup companies.
 Over his career, he was author or co-author of more than 240 scientific publications in cellular and molecular neuroscience research.